Dev-Fouad/Weather-APP/README.md

 # Weather-APP
-A weather app built with the weather ACC Api
+A weather app built with the weather ACC Api...